 A father and a grandfather, Carlos looks forward to the challenges set forth by a strong international marketing initiative, new robotic manufacturing investments and a continuous learning process that extends to customer needs in the real world.
 Carlos is another example of Air Science employees living the American Dream and crafting a future for himself, his family and the entire Air Science family.

 Her work in factory-wide safety systems and training briefs is always communicated in two languages.
 As she walks the factory floor, she is always impressed with employees who continue English language lessons concurrent with their assembly work.
-As a veteran Air Science manager who started from the ground up, Tina is grateful to see the company grow with the addition of a multi-cultural work force.
+As a veteran Air Science manager who started from the ground up, Tina is grateful to see the company grow with a multi-cultural workforce.
 Her personal approach to onboarding and employee training yields significant benefits in employee retention, productivity and quality.
 Her proactive approach to safety includes regular invitations to OSHA inspectors who offer another set of eyes as she safeguards the welfare of each worker in the company.

 As a professional, she maintains a robust portfolio of alliance partners and peers in other companies who share her desire to adopt best practices, an attitude that benefits Air Science, regardless of the source.
 Tina is another Air Science employee who holds work and family in close connection as her husband Scott Walts is Air Science’s factory production manager.
 Though both Tina and Scott claim they rarely see one another during the workday, the family culture of Air Science suggests that there is at least a little factory talk on the home front.

 He is a hands-on person, a problem solver, a tinkerer and the go-to for keeping the factory running smoothly.
 He is particularly proud of his workforce, now comprised of immigrants from Puerto Rico, Mexico, Argentina and other Latin American countries, all of whom have navigated the process that leads to the path of citizenship.
-This is one reason Scott sees a bright future for Air Science, both in the USA an around the world.
+This is one reason Scott sees a bright future for Air Science, both in the USA and around the world.